dwyl/learn-phoenix-framework/production-deployment.md

 ```
 mix edeliver build release --verbose
 ```
+> Wait for the build to compile ... https://xkcd.com/303/

 Provided you followed _all_ the instructions above you should expect to see:

 ![release-build-success](https://cloud.githubusercontent.com/assets/194400/26074008/49f18c5e-39a8-11e7-94c4-9e40f59595c6.png)